git-quick-stats/git-py-stats/README.md

 The following is a list of differences that this project will maintain compared to the parent project:

-* Author, dates, and branch names can be passed via cmdline without interaction by the user.
+- Author, dates, and branch names can be passed via cmdline without interaction by the user.
 This means you can now do `git-py-stats -L "John Doe"` instead of being prompted to enter the name after executing the non-interactive cmd.
-* CSV output is now saved to a file instead of printing out to the terminal.
+- CSV output is now saved to a file instead of printing out to the terminal.
   This file will be saved to wherever the process was executed.
 The name will be `git_daily_stats.csv`
-* JSON output is saved to a file wherever the process was executed instead of one that is provided by the user.
+- JSON output is saved to a file wherever the process was executed instead of one that is provided by the user.
 The name will be `git_log.json`
+- JSON and CSV formatting has changed slightly from the original.
-* The New Contributors function shows the user's name next to the email in case no known mailmap has been implemented for that user.
+- The New Contributors function shows the user's name next to the email in case no known mailmap has been implemented for that user.

 ## Requirements